-Kanazawa is the capital city of Ishikawa prefecture, located on the western Japan coast.
+Kanazawa is the capital city of Ishikawa prefecture, located on the western coast of Japan.
 Being one of Japan’s largest cities, it is a popular destination for sightseeing and dining, with its elegant cityscape and fresh seafood from the Hokuriku region.

 Kanazawa Station is a landmark of Kanazawa and was the subject of much controversy in 2011 when it was voted 6th among the 14 most beautiful train stations in the world by the American travel magazine, Travel & Leisure.
-Built in 1898, architect Ryuzo Shirae redesigned the station to appear more futuristic, and its construction was completed in 2005.
+Originally built in 1898 and renovated in 2005 by architect Ryuzo Shirae, the station to has a very futuristic look.
 It now features a glass and steel dome and a giant wooden gate resembling a torii gate at the east exit plaza.
 The Motenashi Dome and Tsuzumi-mon gate are the first photo stops for many visitors to Kanazawa.
 Enjoy the architecture and snap some pictures with one of the symbols of Kanazawa!

 Address: 〒920-0858 Ishikawa, Kanazawa, Kinoshinbomachi, 1番1号

 Omicho Market, the ‘Citizens’ Kitchen’, has supported Kanazawa’s food culture for 300 years since the Edo period.
 Nine minutes by bus or a 15-minute walk from Kanazawa Station, the narrow lanes are lined with some 180 shops offering a wide variety of fresh seafood, locally grown vegetables, and fruit.